mkshb/hass-solar-fusion/README.md

 Solar Fusion does **not** contact any external service.
 Instead, it reads the sensor entities that your existing forecast integrations (Forecast.Solar, Open-Meteo Solar, Solcast) have already created in your Home Assistant.
 It then:

-1. Reads the daily totals and hourly breakdowns from each source's entities
+1. Reads daily totals and hourly breakdowns from each source's entities
 2. Tracks how accurate each source has been against your actual PV production
+3. Calibrates forecasts using **isotonic regression** (seasonal, non-linear correction) or linear bias correction depending on available history
-3. Combines the forecasts using adaptive weighted averaging (better sources get higher weights)
+4. Combines the calibrated forecasts using **seasonally-weighted averaging** (better sources in the current season get higher weights)
-4. Applies per-source bias correction to remove systematic over/under-estimation
 5. Exposes the result as new HA sensors

+All processing is local.
+No data leaves Home Assistant.

 ---